Hengoo/BVHRaytracer/readme.md

-## Analysis of different Bounding Volume Hierarchies for Raytracing
+## Analysis of Different Bounding VolumeHierarchies and Ray Tracing Algorithms

-This is the implementaion part of my master thesis : [Thesis](http://share.splamy.de/hengo/20/03/AndreasLeitnerThesis.pdf)
+This repository contains the the implementation part of my master thesis : [Thesis](http://share.splamy.de/hengo/20/03/AndreasLeitnerThesis.pdf)

-### To get it rumning:
+Short Summary:

+Analysis of effects of the effects of different BVH configurations like node size and leaf size on ray tracing.
+SIMD is used to compute the node and leaf intersections efficiently.
+We discuss two different approaches to traversing the BVH and evaluate how they are are effected by the different BVH configurations.
+The general goal is to find an algorithm and BVH configuration that is well suited to be implemented as function hardware on the GPU.
+The evaluation includes performance benchmarks and a cache simulator.

+### Building and example:

-Needed libary to compile:
+Needed library to compile:

 	-GLM in ../../Libraries/glm
 	(or change visual studio setting if you dont like that location)

-	-ISPC compiler needs to be installed (exe has to be in path)
+	-ISPC compiler needs to be installed (.exe has to be in path)

+	-Python and Jinja2 is required.

 Needed models: